A fully differential SMEFT analysis of the golden channel using the method of moments: Collider simulation

 \subsection{Angular extraction}

-Given the experimental limitations to determine the helicity of the final-state leptons, in what follows, we restrict ourselves to define the various scattering angles with respect to the lepton with negative charge coming from the decay of the parent $Z_i$ boson ($i = 1, 2$), and which we refer to as $\ell^-_i$ as depicted in Fig.~\ref{fig:scatt_angles}.
-In order to implement the analysis of the differential distributions with respect to the angular variables described in Secs.~\ref{sec:sec3}-\ref{sec:sec4}, we Lorentz-boost the 4-lepton system to the centre-of-momentum frame, where the Higgs boson is at rest, and we have back-to-back $Z$-boson momenta.
-Here, we construct a Cartesian coordinate system \{$\hat{x}$, $\hat{y}$, $\hat{z}$\} as follows: the $\hat{z}$ axis points in the direction of motion of $Z_1$; $\hat{y}$ is normal to the plane generated by $\hat{z}$ and $\hat{B}$, where $\hat{B} = (0, 0, 1)$ stands for the unit vector defining the beam direction in the laboratory frame; finally, $\hat{x}$ completes the right-handed set.
-Hence, we calculate the azimuthal angle $\varphi_i$ formed by $\ell^-_i$ in this frame as
+Given the experimental limitations to determine the helicity of the final-state leptons, in what follows we restrict ourselves to define the various scattering angles with respect to the lepton with negative charge coming from the decay of the parent $Z_i$ boson ($i = 1, 2$), and which we refer to as $\ell^-_i$ as depicted in Fig.~\ref{fig:scatt_angles}.
+In order to implement the analysis of the differential distributions with respect to the angular variables described in Secs.~\ref{sec:sec3}-\ref{sec:sec4}, we Lorentz-boost the 4-lepton system to the centre-of-momentum frame $S'$, where the Higgs boson is at rest, and we have back-to-back $Z$-boson momenta.
+In frame $S'$, we construct a Cartesian coordinate system \{$\hat{x}$, $\hat{y}$, $\hat{z}$\} as follows: the $\hat{z}$ axis points in the direction of motion of $Z_1$; $\hat{y}$ is normal to the plane generated by $\hat{z}$ and $\hat{B}$, where $\hat{B} = (0, 0, 1)$ corresponds to the unit vector defining the beam direction in the laboratory frame; finally, $\hat{x}$ completes the right-handed set.
+Hence, we calculate the azimuthal angle $\varphi_{i,S'}$ formed in frame $S'$ between $\ell^-_i$ and the scattering plane as